 Moses and Aaron received

-The priesthood which was passed
+The priesthood which was passed down

-down

 It went to Zachariah

 Then it was given to John.

 John then gave it to our Lord

 Who ordained the apostles

 And the apostles

 Spread it throughout creation

 (Aadyacharyathwam...)

-This hymn tells the story of the Old Testament's priesthood order, which began with Moses and ended with John the Baptist.
-Theophany, the appearance of the Holy Trinity during Christ's baptism, established the eternal priesthood, beginning with Jesus.
+Before this stanza of the hymn, we sing how God created Adam, and how "the earthly one came and went through the trees of Paradise" and the "angels marvelled at how he was exalted".
+Adam was created as the first priest!
+He was to care for God's creation and help serve.
+After the fall of man (Genesis 3), the hymn tells the story of the Old Testament's priesthood order that began with Moses and ended with John the Baptist.
+Theophany, the appearance of the Holy Trinity during Christ's baptism, established the eternal priesthood beginning with Jesus.
 He is the eternal High Priest, seated at the right hand of heaven's throne, continually interceding for His Church.